OpenGL Transformation

 Window Coordinates (Screen Coordinates)

-It is yielded by applying normalized device coordinates (NDC) to viewport transformation.
+It is yielded by applying the normalized device coordinates (NDC) to the viewport transformation.
 The NDC are scaled and translated in order to fit into the rendering screen.
-The window coordinates finally are passed to the raterization process of OpenGL pipeline to become a fragment. glViewport() command is used to define the rectangle of the rendering area where the final image is mapped.
+The window coordinates are finally passed to the rasterization process of OpenGL pipeline to become a fragment. glViewport() command is used to define the rectangle of the rendering area of the screen where the final image is mapped.
 And, glDepthRange() is used to determine the z value of the window coordinates.
 The window coordinates are computed with the given parameters of the above 2 functions;

 glViewport(x, y, w, h);